Magic Soccer Bot allows you to automate lay betting in Betfair football correct score markets.

 The reported results are as follows:

-The software has a similar interface to other bots developed by Winning More and if you have ever used Auto Profit Soccer, you notice a lot of familiar features.
+The software has a similar interface to other bots developed by Winning More.
+If you have ever used Auto Profit Soccer, for example, you will notice a lot of familiar features.

 This particular bot is designed to lay scores in the football correct score markets and comes with a built-in recovery staking system.
-Although the bot only places one lay bet per game, it can bet on several games at once due to the tab system and three strategies can be used at the same time.
+Although the bot only places one lay bet per game, it can bet on several games at once due to the tab system.

 There is a "stop loss" setting available to prevent stakes becoming too high.